Frequently Asked Questions

 Some things in life are often beyond our control to change, and running around and complaining that life isn't fair never helps.
 If we feel that life is supposed to be all bliss, we certainly will feel great disappointment every day.
 Instead, our lives can be enriched and improved because of such trials.
 They teach us important lessons we can't learn otherwise.

 I am just grateful that I have been blessed with my own set of circumstances because I know that other people have much more difficult trials to deal with than my own.
 I draw great strength from the inspirational stories of those who have survived and thrived in periods of adversity.

 For all of us, it's not a matter of if, but when, we will face new, seemingly-insurmountable problems.
 Anchoring ourselves to something--family, good friends, a good medical support system, and our faith--can help through difficult storms.
 Josh was a great example of striving to be better; he is my hero.

-I believe that God is extremely compassionate and and knows the depths of our hearts, especially when it comes to people taking their own lives.
 Our capacity to understand the things of the mind and heart are so very limited, sometimes causing us to make unneeded and often harsh judgements about others.
 We often tend to take a grim view of those who end their lives without trying to fully understand the circumstances.

 So, whatever your source of strength might be, try anchoring your hope and faith to something solid and immovable, which may include close family and friends whose core values and support don't waver in the rough seas of life . . . people who still stand by you even when life kicks you in the gut.
 All of us will pass through difficult times.
 A lot depends on how we respond to things and whether we allow such events to completely define who we are.
-Just remember that great sorrow can be turned into joy and comfort (John 16:22) as we reach out to comfort others who stand in need of it.
+Just remember that great sorrow can be turned into joy and comfort as we reach out to comfort others who stand in need of it.